 Does tweeting at companies really work?
 New York City Social Media Strategist Kris Ruby says yes.

-Social Media Expert Kris Ruby share’s top tips on how to utilize Twitter as effective tool to get what you want when complaining on FOX BUSINESS “Willis Report” with Gerri Willis.
+Social Media Expert Kris Ruby recently shared top tips on how to utilize Twitter as an effective tool to get what you want when complaining on FOX BUSINESS “Willis Report” with Gerri Willis.

 Why is Twitter an effective tool for complaining?

 Twitter is an effective tool for complaining because it is a portal for public two-way public communication.
 When you dial into a customer service line, no one knows who you are and the complaint isn’t public.
 When you post a complaint on Twitter, it stays online and companies don’t want their reputations ruined.
 When people complain on Twitter, they get real-time feedback and often times feel they are having a more human interaction than dealing with an automated recording.